NM-Radiopharmacology/FDG-NeuroSegmenter/README.md

 (please refer to the [Acknowledgements](#acknowledgements) section for more information).

 ## Installation & Usage
-P.S.: Using a virtual environment is recommended!
+Using a virtual environment is recommended!
 (Git Bash: `source <path-to-venv>/Scripts/activate` - Windows)

 **PyTorch must be installed beforehand!!**
 [Refer to their website and install PyTorch](https://pytorch.org/get-started/locally/) with support for your hardware